n0madic/go-instauuid/README.md

 Generates 8-byte UUID that consists of:

 * 41 bits for time in milliseconds (gives us 41 years of IDs Instagrams custom epoch)
-* 13 bits for additional information - Instagram used it to store the logical shard ID
+* 13 bits that represent the logical shard ID
-* 10 bits that represent an auto-incrementing sequence, modulus 1024
+* 10 bits that represent an auto-incrementing sequence, modulus 1024.
+This means we can generate 1024 IDs, per shard, per millisecond

 ## Installation